vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 things that make us conscious of our weakness.
-What we want is self-confidence ; and all reform that tends to make the nation more conscious of its shortcomings than of its strength, is not only undesirable but is posi- tively mischievous.
+What we want is self-confidence ; and all reform that tends to make the nation more conscious of its shortcomings than of its strength, is not only undesirable but is posi###tively mischievous.

 It will thus be seen there was something more than